Barrel Talks – Golden Demon Edition: Florian Wienand

 Let’s look at the details — the skull in the pond, the rodents, the bamboo gutters, the fencing, the tree.
 What’s happening on the reverse side of the diorama?
 Could you walk us through some of these elements and their meaning or function?

-Yes I think there is quite a lot!
-For instance the colors of the tree.
-The tree was airbrushed with magenta, cyan and greens, while in the photos you can only see the golden brown.
-Also the leaves on the base.
-They have fallen around the stump of the tree and become less, moving outwards.
-Or for instance the moss in the water.
-There is quite a lot to discover!
+Yes, I think there is quite a lot!
+For instance, the colors of the tree.
+The tree was airbrushed with magenta, cyan, and greens, while in the photos you can only see the golden brown.
+Also, the leaves on the base: they have fallen around the stump of the tree and become fewer as they move outward.
+Or take the moss in the water.
+There is quite a lot to discover.

-I think I want to draw attention to how everything is connected thematically on the base.
-There is a sense of duality in the miniatures, the rodents and the fishes and (!!!) the base itself.
-The fence divides the diorama in an inanimate part with a bit of life in it (rodents) and an alive part (the minis) with death in it (the tree), following the Yin Yang theme.
+I also want to draw attention to how everything on the base is connected thematically.
+There is a sense of duality in the miniatures, the rodents, the fish, and the base itself.
+The fence divides the diorama into an inanimate part that still has a bit of life in it (the rodents) and a living part (the minis) that contains death (the tree), following the Yin–Yang theme.
 I will break down the complete symbolic analysis on my Instagram when I have time.

 You’ve also raised an interesting point about lighting at events like Golden Demon — how it can misrepresent a piece.
 Could you talk about that?
 Do you feel your Instagram photos better reflect how the piece was meant to be seen?